 The new tools assist both application engineers and plant operators.
 Engineers need to log asset information only once.
 Thus, fewer errors are generated and no redundant data entry is required.
 The system design then follows the control instrumentation diagram, making the controls design, installation and commissioning easier.
 When control systems are configured correctly the first time, overall project costs are lowered and tangible increases in productivity and efficiency are realized.

 Plant operators enjoy fast runtime benefits allow for more efficient management of the plant and reduced downtime.
 An optimized application workflow allows for faster learning and fewer operational error.

-Visit our site to learn how your organization can benefit from the deployment of new generation with EcoStruxure™ Hybrid DCS and watch our video below to further learn how we deliver industrial automation solutions to control efficiency and reliability across the value chain.
+Visit our site to learn how your organization can benefit from the deployment of new generation with EcoStruxure™ Process Expert and watch our video below to further learn how we deliver industrial automation solutions to control efficiency and reliability across the value chain.